Mexican President Calderón Makes State Visit to Britain

 As per tradition, the heads of state exchanged gifts to mark the visit.
 The Queen and The Duke gave President Calderón a first edition of George Orwell’s 1984, as Orwell is one of his favorite authors.
 The royal couple gave Senora Zavala a small engraved silver box.
 From the President and his wife, The Queen received a Maque tray from the President’s home state of Michoacan, while Prince Philip received a wooden chest.

 The President’s state visit will last for four days.
 For more details, see this thread.

-Tagged Elizabeth II, Mexico, President Calderón, Prime Minister Brown, State Visit, The Duke of Edinburgh.
+Tagged Elizabeth II of the United Kingdom, Mexico, Parliament, President Calderón of Mexico, Prime Minister Brown of the United Kingdom, State Visit, The Duke of Edinburgh.